zhiliang-lin/academic-lin/content/home/about.md

 # Biography

 🎉Hi, my name is Zhiliang Lin (林志良🔈 [listen](http://www.zhilianglin.com/files/zhiliang-lin.ogg)).
-I am a quantitative researcher who loves using statistical and computational methods to learn about how people communicate.
+I am a quantitative researcher who loves using statistical and computational methods to understand social science issues.

 I am currently working on a [Subsequent Master of Science in Statistical Data Analysis](https://studiekiezer.ugent.be/2026/master-of-science-in-statistical-data-analysis-en) at Ghent University to improve my knowledge of advanced quantitative methods.
 I have six years of work experience, including working as a Teaching Associate at Guangzhou Nanfang College and a Research Associate at Shenzhen University.
 I have a B.A. in Journalism from the Southwestern University of Finance and Economics and an M.A. in Communication from Jinan University.